himmAllRight/himmAllRight-source/content/post/emacs-update-evil-usepackage.md

 or two, it's about time to back and pull togeather *my own* emacs configuration again.
 However, spacemacs has shown me several packages that I want to incorporate into my new emacs setup.
-Rather than resuruct and Frankenstein the changes into my old `.emacs` file...
+Rather than resurrect and Frankenstein the changes into my old `.emacs` file...
 I'm starting from scratch.

 <!--more-->